ai-on-browser/ai-on-browser.github.io/README.md

 - All processing is done in client-side JavaScript.
 - The machine learning part of the code does not use any external libraries.

+## Caution

+- The code is not practical in terms of speed, memory usage, etc.

 ## Models

 | task | model |